Autonomous Shopping Agents and the End of (Broadcast) Advertising

 Done with bots, however, the advantages are huge.
 By automating the most tedious and time-consuming parts of these transactions, everyone benefits.
 Consumers get huge amounts of time back, because they no longer have to think about (or even encounter) thousands of offers bombarding them every day in every channel.
 Brands stop wasting money shouting at users through unattributable media channels and get to know their audiences directly.

-Agencies benefit too, because advertising doesn’t actually end, it just gets to that place it’s already heading anyway: content.
+Agencies benefit too, because advertising doesn’t actually end, it just completes the transformation it’s in the midst of anyway: becoming content.
 Great creative agencies are expert storytellers, and consumer demand for compelling content is only going up.
 At the same time, the most technology-friendly people in the industry work at great media agencies, a role that becomes only more important as media and technology become increasingly synonymous.

 For any of this to work, two things are required: scale and privacy.
-No consumer is going to trust her valuable financial data without absolute certainty that it’s encrypted, protected, and secure.
+No consumer is going to entrust her valuable financial data to a 3rd-party without absolute certainty that it’s encrypted, protected, and secure.
 Such a company would have to have bulletproof technical and financial reliability.

 And similarly, no consumer is going to adopt an “autonomous agent” unless it delivers both huge utility and zero friction.
 “Utility” here depends on network effects: If all brands are using this, I will use it.
 And “zero friction” depends on seamless data integrations with every possible partner at every point in the process.